ilya-spy/adk-agentic-writer/src/adk_agentic_writer/workflows/README.md

 ## Overview

-Workflows define orchestration patterns that inherit from base workflow classes.
+Workflows use metadata-driven orchestration patterns.
+All workflows inherit from the base `Workflow` class and specify their pattern (sequential, parallel, loop, conditional) through `WorkflowMetadata`.

 They correspond to the three protocol types:

 1. **Agent Workflows** - Orchestrate multiple agents